Quarantined email messages in EOP and Defender for Office 365

 By default, users can work with quarantined messages where they are a recipient and the message was quarantined as spam, bulk email, or phishing (not high confidence phishing).
 For more information, see Find and release quarantined messages as a user in EOP.

-To prevent users from managing their own quarantined phishing messages, admins can assign a quarantine policy that denies access to quarantined messages from the Phishing email filtering verdict in anti-spam policies.
+To prevent users from managing their own quarantined phishing (not high confidence phishing) messages, admins can assign a quarantine policy that denies access to quarantined messages from the Phishing email filtering verdict in anti-spam policies.
 For more information, see Assign quarantine policies in anti-spam policiesQuarantine policies.

-Depending on the user reported message settings in the organization (specifically, the Let your organization report messages from quarantine setting), users can report false positives to Microsoft from quarantine.
+Depending on the User reported settings in the organization (specifically, the Let your organization report messages from quarantine setting), users can report false positives to Microsoft from quarantine.

 How long quarantined messages are held in quarantine before they expire varies based on why the message was quarantined.
 The features that quarantine messages and their corresponding retention periods are described in the following table:

 Quarantine reason Default retention period Customizable?
 Comments Messages quarantined by anti-spam policies: spam, high confidence spam, phishing, high confidence phishing, or bulk.
 15 days:

 - In anti-spam policies that you create in PowerShell.

 30 days in anti-spam policies that you create in the Microsoft 365 Defender portal.